pxslip/db-studio/docs/self-hosted/upgrades-migrations.md

 ## Migrating a Project

-Directus doesn't rely on anything besides the database for it's operation.
-Therefore, migrating your Directus project can be done by moving the whole database to a new location using a database dump.
+d9 doesn't rely on anything besides the database for it's operation.
+Therefore, migrating your d9 project can be done by moving the whole database to a new location using a database dump.

 ::: tip File Storage

-If you have files uploaded, make sure to copy those over as well, or use the same storage location in the new location of Directus.
+If you have files uploaded, make sure to copy those over as well, or use the same storage location in the new location of d9.

 :::

 ## Downgrading a Project

-Directus can be reverted to an earlier version by going to your terminal, navigating into your project folder and running `npm install directus@<version>`.
+d9 can be reverted to an earlier version by going to your terminal, navigating into your project folder and running `npm install directus@<version>`.

 If you ran any database migrations for a newer version, you can revert those by running